imgag/ngs-bits/doc/tools/NGSDImportHGNC.md

 ### NGSDImportHGNC tool help
-	NGSDImportHGNC (0.1-190-g94e4c3d)
+	NGSDImportHGNC (0.1-222-g9be2128)

 	Imports genes from the HGNC flat file.

 	Mandatory parameters:
 	  -in <file>   HGNC flat file (download and unzip ftp://ftp.ebi.ac.uk/pub/databases/genenames/hgnc_complete_set.txt.gz)

 	Optional parameters:
 	  -test        Uses the test database instead of on the production database.
 	               Default value: 'false'
 	  -force       If set, overwrites old data.
 	               Default value: 'false'

 	Special parameters:
 	  --help       Shows this help and exits.
 	  --version    Prints version and exits.
+	  --changelog  Prints changeloge and exits.
 	  --tdx        Writes a Tool Definition Xml file.
 The file name is the application name with the suffix '.tdx'.

+### NGSDImportHGNC changelog
+	NGSDImportHGNC 0.1-222-g9be2128

 [back to ngs-bits](https://github.com/marc-sturm/ngs-bits)